mfpjayb/munster-docs/docs/component.md

 ## Component selector

+#### Component in global instance

-Component selector is based on the class name of the component converted into kebab case.
+Component selector is based on the class name of the component converted into kebab case with a prefix of `app-` if the component is registered in the global instance.
-If the class name of a component is `AppRoot` the selector will be `app-root` and now we can mount to the template using `<app-root />` tag.
+If the class name of a component is `SampleComponent` the selector will be `app-sample-component` and now we can mount the component to the dom using `<app-sample-component />` tag.

 Selector can also be customized inside the component using the `$selector` property.